c0d3-dump/mini-base/README.md

 - [x] : support for sqlite and mysql databases
 - [x] : query parsing using nom parser
 - [x] : role based authentication using jwt
-- [ ] : some examples to play with
+- [x] : some examples to play with
 - [ ] : file upload support
 - [ ] : suggest new ideas

+## Crates used for this project

+* sqlx - database
+* axum - web framework
+* cursive - tui library
+* jsonwebtoken - authentication
+* sha2 - password hashing